-Zimbabwe still has 813.3 km2 of land contaminated with Anti-Personnel Land Mines.
-The clearing efforts that started soon after independence in 1980 has seen 306.6 km2 cleared from an initial contaminated area of 1119.9 km2 recovering 33 032 AP mines in the process.
-Zimbabwe is doing everything possible within its capability and without any meaningful international support to rid itself of AP mines in compliance with the Anti-Personnel Mine Ban treaty of 1999.
+Zimbabwe still has 813.3 km of land contaminated with Anti-Personnel Land Mines.
+The clearing efforts that started soon after independence in 1980 has seen 306.6 km cleared from an initial contaminated area of 1119.9 km recovering 33 032 AP mines in the process.
+Zimbabwe is doing everything possible within its capability and without any meaningful international support to rid itself of AP mines in compliance with the Anti-Personnel Mine Ban treaty of 1999 and to facilitate national development.

-The AP mines in the country were laid during the war of liberation which lasted up to 1980.
+The AP mines in the country were laid during the war of liberation which lasted up to 1980 when Zimbabwe gained independence from the British..
 At independence, the new government of Zimbabwe inherited numerous mined areas within the country and six (6) well-marked minefields along its borders with Zambia on the North and Mozambique on the East and South East.
-The minefields covering a total area of 1 119, 9km2 was estimated to contain a total of 2 605 400 mines of the following types:
+The minefields covering a total area of 1119,9km was estimated to contain a total of 2 605 400 mines of the following types: